 Blockchain is bullshit.
 If you weren’t aware yet, a blockchain is simply a decentralized database.
 Not even that decentralized.
 You read that correctly, a blockchain is a database.
 The only way it makes sense is in the context of Bitcoin.
+Yet, many people are selling the snake oil.

 With Traditional Payment Services